Bash Style Guide

 Mitigation: quote the RHS for literal comparison: [[ $x == "$y" ]].
 Leave unquoted only for intentional pattern matching: [[ $OSTYPE == darwin* ]].

 4. Trailing newline stripping.
 Command substitution $(command) always strips trailing newlines from the output.
-This is a POSIX requirement, not a bash quirk:
+This is POSIX, not a bash quirk:

 output=$(printf 'hello\n\n') # output is "hello" — both trailing newlines stripped